Ivo-Balbaert/The_Way_to_Jai/4_More_info_about_the_compiler/4_More_info_about_the_compiler.md

 It contains definitions the compiler needs in order to compile user source code.

 It contains enums for the Operating_System, the _Type_Info_ definitions, the definitions for _Allocator, Logger, Stack trace, Context, Temporary Storage, Source Code location, Array_View and Resizable_Array_.
-It also contains low-level functions or **intrinsics**, like the following.
+It also contains low-level functions or **intrinsics** which closely mimic corresponding C functions, like the following.

    	memcpy :: (dest: *void, source: *void, count: s64) #intrinsic;
 	memcmp :: (a: *void, b: *void, count: s64) -> s16  #intrinsic;